+3 Study region and experiments

-3.1 | Study region
+3.1 Study region

-Both DBH_NGW and DBH_GW are applied in the upstream of the Yellow River basin above the Tangnaihai station (Figure 2).
+Both DBH_NGW and DBH_GW are applied in the upstream of the Yellow River basin above the Tangnaihai station (Fig. 2).
 The area of the study region is 117,524 km2, which accounts for 16.2% of the total area of the Yellow River basin.
-The study area is in the Northeast Tibet Plateau with a high elevation between 2,670 and 6,250 m and has a typically plateau climate.
+The study area is in the Northeast Tibet Plateau with a high elevation between 2670 and 6250m, and has a typically plateau climate.
 Annual average air temperature varies between -4°C and 2°C from northwest to southeast.
-Annual mean annual precipitation for the period of 1982-2014 is 488 mm, with 70-90% of rainfall occurring in the wet seasons (June to September) due to the southwest monsoon from the Indian Ocean (Tang, Oki, Kanae, & Hu, 2008).
-Grassland covers about 80% of the study area, and only grazing activities occur there.
-The upstream of the Yellow River basin is selected for two reasons: first, there are very few human activities (e.g., irrigation and reservoirs) and can be treated as unimpaired (Cong, Yang, Gao, Yang, & Hu, 2009); second, the study region is a typical arid-to-wet transition region where groundwater discharge is the main component of runoff, especially in dry seasons and groundwater dynamics also have large impacts on water and energy balance.
+While mean annual precipitation for the period of 1982-2014 is 488 mm, with 70-90% of rainfall occurring in the wet seasons (June to September) due to the southwest monsoon from the Indian Ocean (Tang et al., 2008).
+Grassland covers about 80% of the study area, and only grazing activities occurs there.
+The upstream of the Yellow River basin is selected for two reasons: firstly, there are very few human activities (e.g. irrigation and reservoirs) and can be treated as unimpaired (Cong et al., 2009); secondly, the study region is a typical arid-to-wet transition region where groundwater discharge is the main component of runoff, especially in dry seasons and groundwater dynamics also have large impacts on water and energy balance.

-3.2 | Datasets
+3.2 Datasets

-The meteorological forcing data from 36 meteorological stations within and close to the study area are obtained from the China Meteorological Administration over the period from 1982 to 2014 (http:// data.cma.cn/).
-These data include the daily precipitation, mean air temperature, maximum and minimum air temperature, mean surface relative humidity, sunshine duration, and wind speed.
-The station datasets are then spatially interpolated to 10×10 km grids using an inverse-distance weighted method, wherein the interpolation of air temperature considered the effects of elevation (New, Hulme, & Jones, 2000; Yang, Sun, Liu, Cong, & Lei, 2006).
-The vegetation condition forcing data, leaf area index, and fraction of photosynthetically active radiation absorbed by the green vegetation canopy are obtained from Boston University (Myneni, Ramakrishna, Nemani, & Running, 1997; Zhu, Bi, Pan, & Ganguly, 2013).
-The vegetation condition indices were also resampled to the 10 × 10 km grids.
-The observed monthly discharge over 2003-2014 at Tangnaihai station, which are applied for model calibration and validation, was obtained from Ministry of Water Resources of China (Information Center of Water Resources, 2003).
+The meteorological forcing data from 36 meteorological stations within and close to the study area are obtained from the China Meteorological Administration (CMA) over the period from 1982 to 2014 (http://data.cma.cn/).
+This data includes the daily precipitation, mean air temperature, maximum and minimum air temperature, mean surface relative humidity, sunshine duration and wind speed.
+The station datasets are then spatially interpolated to 10×10 km grids using an inverse-distance weighted method, wherein the interpolation of air temperature considered the effects of elevation (New et al., 2000; Yang et al., 2006).
+The vegetation condition forcing data, leaf area index (LAI) and fraction of photosynthetically active radiation (FPAR) absorbed by the green vegetation canopy are obtained from Boston University (Myneni et al., 1997; Zhu et al., 2013).
+The vegetation condition indices were also resampled to the 10×10 km grids.
+The observed monthly discharge over 2003-2014 at Tangnaihai station, which are applied for model calibration and validation, was obtained from Ministry of Water Resources of China (Information Center of Water Resources, 2003-2014).